 Under normal security conditions, media partners have access to all public areas of the airport.
 Public areas include portions of the terminal, baggage claim, and parking garages open to the public.
 It is recommended, as a courtesy, that media representatives contact the Communications Manager prior to coming to the airport.

 Please note that media must observe restricted filming around checkpoint areas as determined by the Transportation Security Administration (TSA).
 Further, each airline has its own policy concerning media coverage—it is recommended that media contact the corporate office of that airline or agency to obtain media information.

 Live News Reports

-Live news reports are permitted at CLE, but should be limited to the mult box areas located directly across from the Southwest and United Airlines ticket counters on the ticketing level of the main terminal.
-Additionally, one mult box is located on the baggage claim level, across from Carousels 4 and 6.
-Broadcast vans and all other news vehicles should be parked in the designated live hook-up area.
+Live news reports are permitted at CLE, but are limited to public areas unless permission granted ahead of time.
+Location of the live shots must not impede on Airport operations.
+Broadcast vans and all other news vehicles should be parked in the media parking lot adjacent to the Smart Parking Garage.
 Proper media identification should be displayed on vehicles at all times.
 Any other parking locations will be considered only upon prior approval, which can be requested through the Airport’s Media Relations Office.

 Access to Airfield / Ramp Areas